mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 ### Project layout

-When starting with a new application, it is very tempting to declare a bunch of packages and interfaces right off the bat.
+When starting with a new application, it's very tempting to declare a bunch of packages and interfaces right off the bat.
 Avoid that.

-Do not split your code into `model`, `store`, `app` along with a bunch of interfaces in the first commit itself.
-It is very hard to know how the project will grow or what the ideal package boundaries are when starting with a project.
+It's very hard to know how the project will grow or what the ideal package boundaries are when starting with a project.
+Don't split your code into `model`, `store`, `app` along with a bunch of interfaces in the first commit itself.
 Prematurely separating them will lead to an incorrect package API that may be hard to correct later on.

 Instead, put everything inside an `internal` package as your starting point.
 For example, if the name of your project is `mattercool`, the following can be a good first initial structure: